Whiting House (Glenville, West Virginia)

-Whiting House is a historic home located at Glenville, Gilmer County, West Virginia.
-It was built in 1897, and is a three-story Queen Anne-style residence.
+Whiting House is a historic home located at Glenville, Gilmer County, West Virginia, United States.
+It was built in 1897 and is a three-story Queen Anne-style residence.
 It is a brick building and sits on a raised sandstone foundation.
 It features a conical tower and a screened in, full-height two story porch facing the Little Kanawha River.

 It was listed on the National Register of Historic Places in 1998.